Liverpool news: How Brendan Rodgers went from hero to zero at Anfield | Goal.com

 Others were not so lucky.
 Colin Pascoe, his long-serving assistant manager, and Mike Marsh, his first-team coach, were dismissed instead.
 Neither have spoken about it since, but it’s safe to say their relationship with Rodgers is over.
 Pascoe was informed of the news while on holiday.

 The summer of 2015 was bizarre.
-Gerrard left for LA Galaxy, having been unconvinced of the club's desire to keep him, while Sterling forced a transfer to Manchester City.
-Gary McAllister, Pep Lijnders and Sean O'Driscoll, the former Doncaster, Crawley and Bristol City manager, were added to Rodgers staff.
+Gerrard left for the LA Galaxy, having been unconvinced of the club's desire to keep him, while Sterling forced a transfer to Manchester City.
+Gary McAllister, Pep Lijnders and Sean O'Driscoll, the former Doncaster, Crawley and Bristol City manager, were added to Rodgers' staff.

-Rodgers' relationship with the Press had turned - he was on a self-imposed media ban during the summer tour of Australia and the Far East, believing he had been subjected to unfair criticism from those who covered the club day in and day out - but his relationship club's recruitment team was even more fraught and even more damaging.
+Rodgers' relationship with the press had turned - he was on a self-imposed media ban during the summer tour of Australia and the Far East, believing he had been subjected to unfair criticism from those who covered the club day in and day out - but his relationship with the club's recruitment team was even more fraught and even more damaging.

 He clashed with Michael Edwards, who is now the sporting director but who then was the head of technical performance, over potential targets, and seemed unwilling or unable to work with players he had not suggested himself.